1971Merlin/TMON/README.md

 BEEP  - makes a beep sound on the SC/TEC

+BELL - makes a bell sound on the serial terminal

 VER - Displays the TMON and SCMON versions

 HARDWARE - Returns the machine type - SC-1 or TEC-1F, and the keyboard type, Hardware (74c923) or Software (scanned)